rezaAdinepour/Vehicle-Distance-Estimation/README.md

 # Car Distance Estimation
-In this project we wrote a code to estimate the distance of moving cars
+In this project we wrote a code to estimate the distance of moving cars.

+I use YOLO-V8 pretrained model for detect and recognition of some objects.

 ## How Run?